Basic Block Printing Experience Required

 Palette knife or similar.

-Padded surface.
+Padded surface if printing on fabric.
 This will help you achieve better results on fabric.
 10+ layers of old sheets, a doubled over fleece blanket, a non textured old towel or two layers of a non-textured upholstery/thick fabric are examples.
 Should not be super squishy.
 Clamps help secure your padded surface to the table.